American Journal of Educational Research

 Manuscripts should be submitted as an attached file to an e-mail directed to the Chief Guest Editor, Dr. Jon-Chao Hong at the address: <email@example.com>

-This issue focuses on enhancement of teaching-learning effectiveness in developing countries.
 While quality of education depends on many factors, modalities of teaching and learning-related factors cannot be ignored.
-The aim of this special issue is therefore to involve interested researchers and academicians in the field of curriculum and teaching and related areas of specialization to explore current issues, trends, challenges and opportunities in teaching and learning through scientific research and reviews.
-Particularly, the issue will focus on modalities of teaching, evaluation, integration of modern technology in teaching-learning transaction, student-centered learning, modalities of teacher preparation, student-teacher ratio, application of theories of learning, individual differences and group collaborative learning,
+This special issue seeks to involve interested researchers and academicians in the field of curriculum and teaching and related areas to explore current issues, trends, challenges and opportunities in teaching and learning through scientific research and reviews.
+Each manuscript will be blindly reviewed by at least two research specialists from various universities/ countries.
+Final decision on blind review reports will be done by the chief editor.

 Submission Deadline: April 10, 2015Notification of Acceptance: April 17, 2015Final Version Due: April 24, 2015Special Issue Publishing Date: April 30, 2015